-\shortsection{Contributions} We motivate and formalize the problem tasks of reducing the volume of unlabeled data while maintaining model robustness for SSAT (Section \ref{sec:inefficiency existing SSAT}).
-To realize this goal, we propose to optimize the performance of SSAT by refining the model's decision boundary in the regions of high uncertainty by strategically prioritizing boundary-adjacent unlabeled data points (Section \ref{sec:motivation}).
-Specifically, we propose various data selection schemes to identify boundary-adjacent points (Section \ref{sec:lcs}), including a simple method based on prediction confidence and two advanced selection techniques by clustering the unlabeled or generated data in the latent embedding space.
-Additionally, we introduce three guided DDPM fine-tuning approaches (Section \ref{sec:lcg}), aiming to generate the subset of desirable data directly, thus avoiding the computation overhead of pre-generating the whole extra dataset.
+\shortsection{Contributions} We motivate and formalize the problem tasks of reducing the volume of unlabeled data while maintaining model robustness for SSAT algorithms (Section \ref{sec:inefficiency existing SSAT}).
+To achieve this goal, we propose optimizing SSAT performance by refining the model's decision boundary in regions of high uncertainty and strategically prioritizing boundary-adjacent data points (Section \ref{sec:motivation}).
+Specifically, we introduce different selection schemes to identify boundary-adjacent points (Section \ref{sec:lcs}), including a straightforward method based on prediction confidence and two advanced selection techniques that utilize clustering of unlabeled or generated data in the model's latent embedding space.
+In addition, we propose three guided DDPM fine-tuning approaches (Section \ref{sec:lcg}) to directly generate a subset of desirable data, thereby avoiding the computational overhead of pre-generating the entire dataset.